Airport security repercussions due to the September 11 attacks

-After the September 11 attacks, there was an immediate call to action regarding the state of aviation security measures as the hijackers involved in 9/11 were able to successfully pass through security and take command of the plane.
-The existing security measures flagged more than half of the 19 hijackers in 9/11; however, they were cleared to board the plane because their bags were not found to contain any explosives.
-In the months and years following September 11, 2001, security at many airports worldwide were reformed to deter similar terrorist plots.
+After the September 11 attacks (9/11) in 2001, there was an immediate call to action regarding the state of aviation security measures as the hijackers involved in 9/11 were able to successfully pass through security and take command of the planes.
+The existing security measures flagged more than half of the 19 hijackers in 9/11; however, they were cleared to board the planes because their bags were not found to contain any explosives.
+In the months and years following 9/11, security at airports worldwide was tightened to deter and foil similar terrorist plots.